telepresenceio/telepresence/docs/tutorials/java.md

 ### Debugging your code

 If you need to debug your code with your favourite IDE that's super easy too.
-You only need to pass a JVM argument and forward the remoting port:
+You only need to pass a JVM argument and forward the remote port:

-* `-e MAVEN_OPTS=-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:5005` This creates a Docker environment variable that Maven will use to set a JVM argument and awaits for a remoting connection on port `5005`.
+* `-e MAVEN_OPTS=-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:5005` Creates a Docker environment variable that Maven will use to set a JVM argument and awaits for a remote connection on port `5005`.
 This is for Java 8+, check the Java documentation if you are running a lower version.
-* `-p 5005:5005` Tells docker to forward that ports locally.
+* `-p 5005:5005` Tells docker to forward that ports from your local machine.

-Then you can use your IDE to connect start a debug remote session on your local port `5005`
+Then you can use your IDE to start a debug remote session on your local port `5005`

 > telepresence-debug.sh
 > ```bash